ZackBummTeam/CommunityNetwork/README.md

 - EasyAccess VPN for participants behind NAT (maybee openvpn?).

 ## Design:
-- a tinc mesh VPN, as transport network, with a RFC 1918 subnet (10.200.0.0/24)
+- a tinc mesh VPN, as transport network, with a RFC 1918 subnet (10.200.0.0/24, fc00::/64)
 - BGP inside the Transport Network to exchange routing informations.
 - AS by YAML file
 - Looking Glass for Testing
-- nameserver for the TLD .zbn (register your own nameserver, or transfer your zone)
+- nameserver for the TLD .zbn (register your own nameserver, or transfer your zone) (see [zbna](zbna/readme.md))
+- ip routes are registered with [zbna](zbna/readme.md)
 - maybee there will be a shared vm hosting service